 Is a Neurosurgeon or Spine Surgeon Better for Spine Surgery?

 Why Spine Surgery Specialization?

 Patients often ask what kind of surgeon should do their spine surgery: a neurosurgeon or an orthopedic surgeon?
 While each specialty has a different focus in training, both are equally qualified to do the majority of spine surgery.
 Traditionally, neurosurgeons and orthopedic surgeons have worked together in the operating room.
-Today, each are trained in spine and are fully capable of working on complex spine problems, including the careful handling of nerve tissue and soft tissue around the spine.
+Today, each is trained in the spine and is fully capable of working on complex spine problems, including the careful handling of nerve tissue and soft tissue around the spine.

-While the orthopaedic spine surgeon has a comprehensive knowledge after medical school and fellowship training, there are continual changes in this specialty that require ongoing study throughout the orthopaedic surgeon’s professional career.
-Monthly scientific journals, annual meetings, specialized symposia and other educational opportunities help the orthopaedic surgeon keep pace with rapid changes and developments in orthopaedics and spine surgery.
-In addition to these years of learning and training, the orthopaedic surgeon must attend numerous hours of Continuing Medical Education courses throughout their careers so as to both maintain their license to practice and to stay current with medical advances.
+Monthly scientific journals, annual meetings, specialized symposia, and other educational opportunities help the orthopedic surgeon keep pace with rapid changes and developments in orthopedics and spine surgery.
+In addition to these years of learning and training, the orthopedic surgeon must attend numerous hours of Continuing Medical Education courses throughout their careers so as to both maintain their license to practice and to stay current with medical advances.
+Contact our specialists today.

 Dr. James Chappuis is an Orthopaedic Surgeon with additional Fellowship training in spinal surgery and certified by the ABOS and the American Board of Spine Surgery.

 Click here to view Dr. James Chappuis’s Curriculum Vitae.

 *This information was provided by the ABOS and the American Board of Spine Surgery.